cloudnative-pg/cloudnative-pg/docs/src/backup.md

 > temporarily a standby, the operation does not induce any downtime for your
 > write applications
 > 3. If supported by the underlying storage classes of the PostgreSQL volumes
-> 4. The current implementation of volume snapshot backups supports cold backup on a standby instance
-> 5. Snapshot recovery can be emulated using the `bootstrap.recovery.recoveryTarget.targetImmediate` option
+> 4. Snapshot recovery can be emulated using the `bootstrap.recovery.recoveryTarget.targetImmediate` option

 ## Scheduled backups